1tzkaos/slayerScript/README.md

 This script uses Entity Iterator paired with baritone to find mobs, pathfind, and kill them.
 The script requires MVP+.
 # Installation
 💾
-Downlaod and unzip the folder, place the 'macros' folder into an instance.
+Download and unzip the folder, place the 'macros' folder into an instance.

 I will make these files (requested by Iceshades)
 - add to "onBetterChat"